Kite Aerial Photography

 Introduction

 We began with film cameras in 1996 and added digital cameras starting in 2001.
-High-resolution digital cameras now rival 35-mm film for image quality, and digital technology has many advantages over film techniques for kite aerial photography.
+High-resolution digital cameras now rival or exceed 35-mm film for image quality, and digital technology has many advantages over film techniques for kite aerial photography.
 Most important is the ability to review pictures immediately in the field in order to confirm successful photography.
 The ability to edit, display, and print digital images shortcuts photochemical processing, and digital files do not degrade with time, as color film does.
-Finally the cost of such digital photography in now competitive with equivalent film methods.
-For this reason, we now utilize Canon digital cameras for most of our kite aerial photography.
+Since 2005, we have utilized digital cameras for all of our kite aerial photography.
 The section on film camera rigs is given for historical purposes.

 Digital KAP rigs

-High-resolution digital cameras have become increasingly available at moderate cost.
-The problem of putting high-resolution and good optics into a small digital camera was solved for us first with the Canon PowerShot S100 Digital Elph (also known as the Digital Ixus in Europe).
+Digital cameras became increasingly available at moderate cost at the turn of this century.
+The problem of putting high-resolution and good optics into a small digital camera was solved for us first with the Canon PowerShot S100 (Digital Elph; also known as the Digital Ixus in Europe).
 The camera is the size of a credit card and weighs just over 7 oz (200 g) including the battery.
 It has a 1600x1200 CCD pixel array and a zoom lens, which together produce amazingly clear pictures.
 The stainless-steel body is especially attractive for rugged field use.
 Brooks Leffler constructed an efficient rig to fly the Canon Digital Elph (3/01).
 The rig features full radio control of camera tilt, pan, and shutter trigger (see below).
 Weight of the complete rig with camera is just 625 g (22 oz).

 Image courtesy of B. Leffler (2001).

-This camera rig is relatively heavy, especially with the large 10-mm lens; thus, it requires a large kite flying in a steady, strong wind.
-Operation of the radio-controlled rig is quite smooth, and a "fast-shutter" mode is most notable for achieving a high percentage of sharp pictures in spite of camera motion.
+This camera rig was fairly heavy; total weight of the camera, 10-22 mm zoom lens and rig was 54 oz (~1.5 kg).
+It required a large kite flying in a steady, strong wind.
+Operation of the radio-controlled rig is quite smooth, and a "fast-shutter" (sports) mode is most effective for achieving a high percentage of sharp pictures in spite of camera motion.

-Our favorite digital camera is the Canon PowerShot S70.
-This is a compact model with a 7-megapixel CCD.
+One of our favorite digital cameras was the Canon PowerShot S70.
+This is a compact model with a 7-megapixel sensor array.
 It has an excellent glass-molded aspherical zoom lens with true wide-angle view (28-100 mm film equivalent).
-Like the digital Rebel SLR, it has a fast-shutter mode which results in sharp, clear images even with substantial camera motion.
+Like the DSLR (above), it has a fast-shutter mode which results in sharp, clear images even with substantial camera motion.

 Canon S70 camera rig in flight.
 This rig is based on the robust titanium frame built by Brooks Leffler originally for a film camera.
 We constructed a new aluminium cradle to hold the S70 camera, and we added the gent360 to stop pan creep.
 Total weight of camera and rig is 28 oz (0.8 kg).
 Photo date 7/05.

-This camera combines compact size and light weight with advanced photographic capability.
-It quickly has become our most useful camera for many applications, particularly expansive landscape views.
-With a large (1 GB) memory card, it can hold ~150 high-resolution pictures (3072x2304 pixels).
+This camera combined compact size and light weight with advanced photographic capability.
+It quickly became our most useful camera for many applications, particularly expansive landscape views.
+A large memory card holds hundreds of moderate-resolution pictures (3072x2304 pixels).
 The large image size facilitates many digital or print options for editing and display.
-However, a fast computer with plenty of memory is necessary for effective processing.

 Tetracam ADC.